Tong, West Yorkshire

-Tong or Tong Village is a village in the City of Bradford metropolitan district, West Yorkshire, England.
-It is a historic village, and is sometimes thought to be a smaller version of the larger area of Tong, which is a local election ward.
+Tong or Tong Village is a village and former civil parish in the City of Bradford metropolitan district, West Yorkshire, England.
+It is a historic village, and gives its name to the larger electoral ward of Tong.

 History

 Evidence of early activity within the Tong area is sparse, an undated flint found within the grounds of Tong Hall represents the prehistoric period.
 Later artefacts within the general area include a Roman pre-Flavian coin (i.e. before 69 AD) and two coins dating to the second and third centuries found in the vicinity of Westgate Hill.

 The village was an integral part of the Tempest estate, comprising workers' cottages, farmsteads and ancillary buildings.
 By 1725 a linear settlement extended eastwards from the chapel, towards Keepers Lane and Hill Green.
 Dwellings were mainly located to the front of Tong Lane with barns or outbuildings to the rear.
 It is believed settlement may have initially comprised two focal points, near the church and at Hill Green.
 Rebuilding work/renovation of village buildings, undertaken by the Tempests, occurred in the 17th and early 18th centuries.

 These works included the rebuilding of the 12th-century chapel by Sir George Tempest in 1727, and the construction of the village school and master's house in 1736.
 A vicarage also superseded the parsonage adjacent to the church.
 Church Farmhouse similarly dates from the 18th century.
 Although there is little remaining evidence of any permanent settlement of the area from prehistoric to through Roman times, St James Church provides conclusive evidence of an earlier settlement of some importance at Tong in Saxon times.
 Excavations undertaken during the restoration of the church in the 1970s uncovered the fragmentary walls and foundation stones of two earlier buildings contained within the footprint of the remains of a Norman-era church which was built circa 1140.

 The discovery of grave markers within these two buildings alludes to the fact that a church existed on the site of the present day church from the eleventh century, and, moreover, prior to the Norman invasion of 1066.